 However, due to a combination of past agricultural use and recent tree disease, the woods surrounding the pond are in very poor shape.
-There are almost no healthy canopy trees — only dead / dying white ash and invasive Norway maple and tree of heaven.
+There are almost no healthy canopy trees — only dead / dying white ash, Norway maple and Chinese tree of heaven.
 Over time the ground level filled with invasive bush honeysuckle, which now is so thick that nothing new can grow underneath (see left-hand photo below).
 Without human intervention, the forest here will not recover.

 The good news is, we are restoring ecological balance to this area by doing what the Conservancy calls “patching the roof”.
 Meaning, first clear the invasives in order to remove competition for sunlight and nutrients, then plant native tree saplings that will mature over time and re-establish the forest canopy.
 The newly-planted areas are being monitored to ensure bush honeysuckle does not re-invade, but once the canopy starts to close (see illustrative right-hand photo below), additional native understory species will be added to complete the forest restoration.

 See progress, next steps and gallery of implementation photos below.

 - 2017: Scoped and budgeted project; obtained funding commitment from Essex County; identified and pre-ordered native canopy tree saplings

 - See initial scoping document: Prisoner’s Pond Forest Regeneration – 2017 Proposal